conan-io/docs/tutorial/developing_packages/editable_packages.rst

 - A "say" folder containing a fully fledge package, with its ``conanfile.py``, its source code.
-- A "hello" folder containing a simple consumer project with a ``conanfile.txt`` and its source code, which depends on the ``say/1.0@user/testing`` requirement.
+- A "hello" folder containing a simple consumer project with a ``conanfile.py`` and its source code, which depends on the ``say/1.0`` requirement.

-The goal is to be able to build the "hello" project, without actually having the ``say/1.0@user/testing`` package in the cache, but directly in this project folder.
+The goal is to be able to build the "hello" project, without actually having the ``say/1.0`` package in the cache, but directly in this project folder.

 Put a package in editable mode
 ------------------------------